 - Post-exercise muscle glycogen synthesis

-- The two phases of muscle glycogen synthesis: molecular mechanisms
+- The two phases: molecular mechanisms

 Post-exercise muscle glycogen synthesis

 An important energy source for working muscle is its glycogen store, whose level is correlated with the onset of fatigue.

 The highly trained athlete not only has glycogen stores potentially higher but he is also able to synthesize it faster thanks to more efficient enzymes.

 The two phases of muscle glycogen synthesis after exercise

 In order to restore as quickly as possible muscle glycogen depots, it is useful to know that, as a result of training sessions that deplete muscle glycogen to values below 75% those at rest and not fasting, glycogen synthesis occurs in two phases.